Perth property management fees: a landlord's guide for 2026.

 Sign a new management agreement with your chosen agency.

-Your new agency contacts the tenant and arranges transfer of keys, bond and documents.
+Your new agency contacts the tenant and arranges transfer of keys, bond, and documents.
 The tenant's experience is uninterrupted.

-The outgoing agency transfers all tenancy files, inspection reports and rent ledger to your new manager.
+The outgoing agency transfers all tenancy files, inspection reports, and rent ledger to your new manager.

 Your current agency may charge a file transfer or termination fee depending on your agreement.
 Check this before serving notice.

-Perth property management fees FAQs 2026
+Perth property management fees FAQ.

 Yes.
-The ATO confirms that management fees, letting fees, advertising costs, inspection fees and lease renewal fees paid to a property manager are immediately deductible in the income year they are incurred.
+The ATO confirms that management fees, letting fees, advertising costs, inspection fees, and lease renewal fees paid to a property manager are immediately deductible in the income year they are incurred.
 Capital works and borrowing expenses are treated differently.
 Always seek advice from a registered tax agent for your specific circumstances.
 See the ATO guidance on common rental expenses.

 A Property Condition Report is a legally required document recording the state of the property before a new tenant moves in.
 Under the Residential Tenancies Act 1987 (WA), it must be provided to the tenant within seven days of the tenancy commencing.
 It is also the primary evidence used in any bond dispute.
-Most Perth agencies charge $150 to $350 plus GST, though some agencies include it in their service.
+Most Perth agencies charge $150 to $350 plus GST.
+Some agencies include it in their service.
 Always confirm before assuming it is covered.

 A maximum of four routine inspections per year are permitted under the Residential Tenancies Act 1987 (WA).
 The first inspection cannot occur until the tenant has been in the property for three months, and subsequent inspections must be at least three months apart.
 Proper written notice must be given before each inspection.
 See WA Consumer Protection guidance on current notice requirements.

-Common extras that do not always appear in the headline rate include: a monthly administration fee ($10 to $15 per month), an EOFY financial statement fee ($50 to $100), a title search fee at commencement ($20 to $30), database and tenancy history checks ($15 to $20 each), a debt collection subscription ($60 to $80 per year) and maintenance invoice processing surcharges.
+Common extras that do not always appear in the headline rate include: a monthly administration fee ($10 to $15 per month), an EOFY financial statement fee ($50 to $100), a title search fee at commencement ($20 to $30), database and tenancy history checks ($15 to $20 each), a debt collection subscription ($60 to $80 per year), and maintenance invoice processing surcharges.
 Individually small, these can combine to add $300 to $600 or more per year.
 Always request a complete written fee schedule from any agency before signing.

 If your current agency is reactive, hard to reach, charges unexpected fees, or you are not confident in the quality of their inspections and tenant screening, switching is worth considering.
 The process is typically simpler than landlords expect and does not require a break in tenancy.
 The main thing to check is whether your current agreement has a notice period or exit provisions before you begin the process.

-Want to see how our fees compare to what you are paying?
+Want to see how our fees compare?